Culverhouse Style Guide

 Ampersands (&) are fine for informal body text.
 Avoid for headings and more formal situations.

-Black instead of black or African-American, unless specified by client
+Black instead of black or African-American, unless specified by client.

 Headings and Subheadings